tiagoantao/virtual-core/README.rst

 ------------------------------------------------
-A Bioinformatics core based on Docker containers
+A Data Science core based on Docker containers
 ------------------------------------------------

-Here you can find a set of containers to help creating a bioinformatics core architecture, for example:
+Here you can find a set of containers to help creating a data science core architecture, for example:

 - LDAP server
 - PostgreSQL server